Skip to Main Content

 Note The property owners' association's bylaws and articles of incorporation are the best sources of information about boards of directors.
 They will often say who is eligible, how the board is elected, and how long the directors serve.
-State law typically applies if the governing documents do NOT discuss these topics.
+Typically, state law only applies if the governing documents do not discuss these topics.

 In general, Texas law does not contain any specific requirements for someone to be eligible to serve on the Board of Directors.
 A director doesn't even have to be a member of the organization.
 However, many property owners' associations create their own eligibility requirements in the governing documents.
 They often include a requirement for directors to be property owners or residents of a property in the association.